 What really sets one agent apart from the next?
-How can try to make sure your clients texts you when they need to make a real estate change, and not your competitor?
-While lead generation is super important, so is making sure that the clients you do have are happy and ready to send more business you ways.
+How you make sure your clients texts you when they need to make a real estate change, and not your competitor?
+While lead generation is super important, so is making sure that the clients you do have are happy and ready to send more business your way.
 Try adding personal touches to each encounter you have with your client– because business, actually, is very personal.
-Get started with these tips for real estate agents on engaging your sphere of influence with personal touches that will build the bonds of trust and friendship needed to generate referrals and keep clients coming back to you.
+Get started with these tips for real estate agents on engaging your sphere of influence with personal touches that will build the bonds of trust and the friendship needed to generate referrals and keep clients coming back to you.

 Tips for Real Estate Agents: Engaging Your Sphere of Influence With Personal Touches

 If it’s safe for you to do so, film individual virtual tours for each client.
 When you film the apartment or home you want to sell, give your clients little details that will really help them envision themselves in the space.
 What types of get together can they have in their living room?
 What type of games can they play with their children in the backyard?
 Think carefully about the needs and wants of your clients, and ask yourself what they might need to know about a new home.
 Adding these personal touches will help your clients envision themselves in the space, and will help you stand out and stay memorable to all your clients.

 Remember–it’s OK to be personal and (relatively) unedited.
 Always be respectful and don’t overstep boundaries, but staying personable and open will help you establish trust and deepen relationships with your client.
 After all, the real estate business is intensely personal, so make sure your client knows just how personal their business is to you.